sbi-dev/sbi/docs/docs/index.md

 - To see illustrations of SNPE on canonical problems in neuroscience, read our preprint:
 [Training deep neural density estimators to identify mechanistic models of neural dynamics](https://www.biorxiv.org/content/10.1101/838383v3).
-- To learn more about the general motivation behind simulation-based inference, and algorithms included in `sbi`, keep on reading.
+- To learn more about the general motivation behind simulation-based inference, and inference methods included in `sbi`, keep on reading.

 ## Motivation and approach